fredemmott/streaming-remote/rpc_protocol.md

 ### `scenes/getThumbnail`

-This method is sent by the client when it wants to switch scenes.
+This method is sent by the client when it wants a screenshot of a scene.

 This method takes `{ id: string, content_type: string }` for its' parameters.

 This method returns the content type and base64-encoded data.

-Implementations *should* support `image/png` as a content type.
+Servers *should* support `image/png` as a content type.

+Note that screenshotting a scene that is not currently active might produce an image that is not particularly useful if the elements of that scene are not in use in an active scene.

 Example request: